linirad/Interactive-Data-Vis-Fall2025/src/lab_4/index.md

 })
 ```
 <p>
 ChemTech Manufacturing is closest to the West station, operating at a distance of 800m.
-Now that we have biological indicators connecting the high trout mortality in the West station to heavy metal contamination and spatial factors holding ChemTech responsible for the pollution spike owing to its close proximity to the West station, we can evaluate if the contamination spike and high mortality coincide with ChemTech’s activities.
+Now that we have biological indicators connecting the high trout and bass mortality to heavy metal contamination in the West station and spatial factors finding ChemTech in closest proximity to the West station, we should evaluate if the contamination spike and high mortality coincide with ChemTech’s activities.
 </p>

 <br>